finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

 ## Infrastructure needs
 *Describe the infrastructure set up needed from FINOS (i.e. a project on the Legend Studio hosted instance, recurring meeting infrastructure, mailing list*

+Please indicate if the modeling effort you are proposing will:
+- [ ] require a **new project** to be set up in the FINOS hosted instance of Legend Studio
+- [ ] leverage an **existing project** in the FINOS hosted instance of Legend Studio

-### Please indicate if the project you are proposing is:
+Please indicate if the modeling effort you are proposing is:
 - [ ] A **new FINOS project** , which requires approval from FINOS Executive Director
-- [ ] A **new work stream under an [existing FINOS project](https://landscape.finos.org/)** (e.g. Financial Objects, Securities Reference Data,...), which requires approval from the project's lead maintainers
+- [ ] A **new work stream under an [existing FINOS project](https://landscape.finos.org/)** (e.g. [Financial Objects](https://github.com/finos/finos-fo), [Securities Reference Data](https://github.com/finos/secref-data),...), which requires approval from the project's lead maintainers

+## What's next
+Upon submission of the issue, the FINOS team will get in touch with you to discuss next steps.
 ----

 **Please do not edit the below content at contribution time**